 Our engagement will continue indefinitely through construction and into the operation of the buildings through curated Indigenous events, festivals, celebrations, and continuing employment and procurement opportunities.

-The IAC, with support from PCI and Low Tide, are hosting a full day workshop on September 17, 2024 focused on engagement with Vancouver’s Urban Indigenous communities.
-We will share information about the two South Flats projects and gather input and feedback on the projects and explore ways to incorporate Indigenous art, culture, design and history into the projects and endeavoring to make it a welcoming place for all.
+The IAC, with support from PCI and Low Tide, hosted a full-day workshop focused on engagement with Vancouver’s Urban Indigenous communities.
+Information about the two South Flats projects was shared, and extensive input and feedback was acquired.
+The groups explored ways to incorporate Indigenous art, culture, design, and history into the projects.
+Potential locations to host cultural festivals, workshops, performances, art installations, or other community events were explored.

 PCI and Low Tide, in partnership with the Vancouver Community College, a neighbour of the South Flats site, sponsored the 2024 Indigenous Partnership Success Showcase, hosting a panel discussion titled “Towards a New Era of Urban Land Development: The Cultural Ribbon at Great Northern Way.”